yukimayuli-gmz/Classification-for-7-points-generic-metric/README.md

 ## Extreme metric

 We also upload the list of 3,918 equivalence classes of `extreme metrics` with 8 points to [Zenodo](https://doi.org/10.5281/zenodo.10551370).
 The file name is `isomorphic_extreme_metrics_list_with_8_points.txt`.
 The format of this file is the same as the file `isomorphic_prime_rays_list_with_7_points.txt` we described ealier.
-Note that we manually added the trivial split at the end of the list, which is the item 1,213.
+Note that we manually added the trivial split at the beginning of the list, which is the item 1.
+We also filter out all graphicable extreme metrics and list them in the file `graphicable_extreme_metrics_list_with_8_points.txt`.

 ## Reference